Residency Program in Dentistry and Oral Surgery

 - The resident will attain a level of competency in anesthesiology by spending at least 40 hours under the supervision of a board-certified veterinary anesthesiologist.
 The time will be spent in the Small Animal Anesthesia Section of the VMTH and will include handling routine and high-risk clinical patients.

-- The resident will attain a level of competency in the interpretation of radiographs and the evaluation and techniques of special radiographic procedures and will spend at least 40 hours during the residency under the supervision of a board-certified veterinary radiologist, at the Radiology section of the VMTH.
+- The resident will attain a level of competency in the interpretation of radiographs and the evaluation and techniques of special radiographic procedures and will spend at least 40 hours during the residency under the supervision of a board-certified veterinary radiologist, at the Diagnostic Imaging section of the VMTH.

 - The resident will attain a level of competency in oral/maxillofacial surgery by spending at least 40 hours during the residency training program under the supervision of a board-certified veterinary surgeon or a board-certified human oral surgeon.
 The current Residency Director, Dr. F. Verstraete, is a Diplomate of the European College of Veterinary Surgeons and oral surgery forms a major part of the normal clinical activities of the Dentistry and Oral Surgery Service; hence no additional 40-hours rotation is included in the program.

-- Clinical teaching (case supervision, rounds, etc.) of veterinary students assigned to the Dentistry Service forms a very important part of the activities of the resident.
+- Clinical teaching (case supervision, rounds, etc.) of veterinary students assigned to the Dentistry and Oral Surgery Service forms a very important part of the activities of the resident.

 - Occasional assistance with laboratory courses for veterinary students or veterinarians may be required.